 Fuel costs can be high due to the cost of mobilizing fuel to site.

-Proponent Operating Costs vs. Security Estimate
+Proponent Operating Costs vs. Environmental Liability Cost Estimates

-There are important differences in the types of cost estimates that may be prepared by a proponent or a regulator.
-These are described as follows:
+There are important differences in the types of cost estimates that may be prepared by a proponent, government, or a landowner.
+These are described as follows.

-Company Operating Costs – Internal Use
+Proponent Operating Costs – Internal Use

-A proponent’s estimate for internal use presents the costs the company expects to incur as part of the development project and is typically based on operating costs.
+A proponent’s estimate for internal use presents the costs the proponent expects to incur as part of the development project and is typically based on operating costs.
 The estimates may be derived to assess the viability of the mine or for corporate cash flow accounting.
-Typical factors which may affect this type of estimate are:
+The following are some typical factors which may affect this type of cost estimate.

-Low unit costs are generally utilized as it is assumed that the work will be conducted under the direction of the mine manager utilizing existing staff and equipment.
+Low unit costs are generally utilized by the proponent as it is assumed that the work will be conducted under the direction of the mine manager utilizing existing staff and equipment.

-Equipment unit cost may exclude capital cost of the equipment as it may have been discounted to zero during operations.
+Equipment unit cost may exclude the capital cost of the equipment, as it may have been discounted to zero during operations.

 Equipment productivity may be assumed to be relatively high due to familiarity with working conditions on the site.

-Salvage and sale of equipment is typically included in a company's internal estimate to off-set costs.
+Salvage and sale of equipment is typically included in a proponent's internal estimate to off-set costs.

 A low contingency may be applied based upon the assumption that the mine development and closure activities will proceed as planned without upsets or deviations.

-Closure Cost Estimate
+Environmental Liability Cost Estimate

-A closure cost estimate (i.e. an environmental liability cost estimate) is assumed to cover a third party’s costs of closure and reclamation should the company become insolvent and abandon the site.
+An environmental liability cost estimate is assumed to cover a third-party’s costs should the proponent become insolvent and abandon the site.
 Costs are therefore inherently higher than a proponent’s operating cost estimate described in Section 3.1.

-Typical factors which may affect this type of estimate are:
+The following are some typical factors which may affect this type of cost estimate:

 Unit costs are based on third-party contractors conducting all of the work.

-Mobilization costs are included for every piece of equipment or machine required for the work (i.e. the RECLAIM Model does not assume that existing mine equipment is available and in good working condition, see Section 4.3.1).
+Mobilization costs are included for every piece of equipment or machine required for the work (i.e. RECLAIM does not assume that existing mine equipment is available and in good working condition, see Section 4.2.5).

 No allowance for salvage or sale of equipment.

-The closure costs are not reduced for progressive reclamation work until after the work has been completed and it is demonstrated that it meets the approved closure objectives.
+The environmental liability costs are not reduced for progressive reclamation work until after the work has been completed and it is demonstrated that it meets the approved closure objectives.

 Includes a provision for interim site care and maintenance to address the period of time between the ceasing of operations and the commencement of closure work.
 The duration of Interim Care and Maintenance has demonstrably been found to be at least five years for projects that return to a public government; more if a final closure plan has not been approved and/or there are complex issues to address.